Frequently Asked Questions

 Songs are chosen and arranged by mentors on the School of HONK repertoire subcommittee.
 We look for popular dance songs, from any genre, that can be arranged for our big brass band, and playable by musicians at all levels.
 If you have a request, we welcome the suggestion, but know that we only choose to play 1 in 100 suggestions because of the ratio of amazing songs to songs we can actually learn with our huge, amazing group!

 We’d love to hear it!
-Feel free to talk to any mentor during or after a session, to email us at schoolofhonk@gmail.com, or to place an anonymous suggestion into the donation box if that is more appropriate.
+Feel free to drop a note through this survey.
+You can also talk to any mentor during or after a session, place an anonymous suggestion into the donation box, or email us at schoolofhonk@gmail.com.